gridap/TensorPolynomialBases.jl/README.md

 [![Build Status](https://travis-ci.com/gridap/TensorPolynomialBases.jl.svg?branch=master)](https://travis-ci.com/gridap/TensorPolynomialBases.jl)
 [![Codecov](https://codecov.io/gh/gridap/TensorPolynomialBases.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/gridap/TensorPolynomialBases.jl)

 The **TensorPolynomialBases** package provides a collection of different types representing tensor-valued multivariate polynomial bases.
 It provides a common interface, called `TensorPolynomialBasis`, and several concrete implementations.
-At the moment, only a concrete implementation, called `FixedPolynomialBasis`, which uses the [FixedPolynomials](https://github.com/JuliaAlgebra/FixedPolynomials.jl) package, is available.
+At the moment, only a concrete implementation, called `MonomialBasis` is available, which implements a tensor-valued multivariate monomial basis.
 For representing the tensor values arising in the evaluation of tensor-valued polynomails, the user can either use the [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl) or the [TensorValues](https://github.com/gridap/TensorValues.jl) packages.

 ## Quick start